tsyrdev/cli-pokedex/README.md

 ## Overview

 The cli-pokedex tool allows the user to look-up data on different pokemons and pokemon locations, and also has a few game-like features.
-It is written in Go due to its simplicity and HTTP package features, which make it extremely easily to use this sort of API.
-You can fork the project and add your own extra commands (or change existing ones) if you'd like.
+It is written in Go due to its simplicity, efficiency, and built-in support for handling HTTP requests.
+Go's concurrency model also ensures smooth and fast execution, even when making multiple API calls.
+Aditionally, Go's lightweight binaries and cross-platform compatibility make it an excellent choice for a CLI-based application, enabling fast performance and easy distribution.
+You can fork the project and add your own custom commands (or change existing ones) as needed.

 ## How to Install and Run